-Five dead after explosion, fire in small cabin in Brinnon area
+5 found dead after cabin explodes, burns near Brinnon on Olympic Peninsula

 Five people were killed Sunday morning after an explosion and fire in the Brinnon area, according to a news release sent by the Brinnon Fire Department.

-Jefferson County Sheriff’s deputies and six fire departments responded to the fire just after 1 a.m.
+Jefferson County Sheriff’s deputies and six fire departments responded to the fire at about 1 a.m.
 Neighbors reported hearing an explosion and saw a hillside on fire and a small rental cabin gone, according to the news release.

 Several bodies were found in the remnants of the cabin.